daisuki3/Computer-Science/DS and algorithm/amortized analysis.md

 potential:number of HEAVY nodes

+---
 FIBONACCI HEAPS
-1.cuting nodes in leftist heaps
+- cuting nodes in leftist heaps
 because thge maximum right path has at most log(N+1) nodes, ONLY need
 to check the FIRST log(N+1) NODES on the path from P to the root

-2.lazy merging for binomial queues
+- lazy merging for binomial queues
 if arbitrary cuts are made in the binomial trees, the resulting forest will
 no longer be a collection of binomial trees, and it will no longer be true that
 the rank of every tree is at most logN